ArachnidAbby/BCL-package-repository/README.md

 # NOTICE
 The BCL package repository is just a public repository of packages.
-We hold no responsibility for any of the damages these packages may or may not do.
+We hold no responsibility for any of the damages these packages may or may not cause.
 We just list and document packages.
 We cannot guarantee the safety of any individual package.

 # BCL-package-repository
 Just a testing ground for now.
 This will be the package repo for BCL